jt-moriarty/tech-ex-cloud-engineering-project/README.md

 8. Once non-test version of pipeline is created and confirmed working, disable old pipeline and destory related resources.
 9. Better security for AWS IAM roles for group members.
 10. Add automatic remediation through Bridgecrew console to demo.
+11. Pull pipeline from AWS into repo in some format.
+12. Fix Cloud Formation rollback error in new pipeline.